Phone: (303) 735-0661

 Curriculum Vitae: CV.html

 MI-KYOUNG (MITZI) LEE (PhD, Harvard, 1996) taught at the University of Illinois at Chicago (1996-2005) before taking up her current position at CU in 2005.
 She has held visiting positions at the University of Chicago and Harvard University.
-Professor Lee is on sabbatical Spring 2012.
+She is Placement Director for the graduate program, 2014-15.

-Professor Lee is currently writing a book on Aristotle's ethics and political philosophy called Aristotle's Theory of Justice.
+Professor Lee is currently writing a book on Aristotle's ethics and political philosophy called Justice in Aristotle's Ethics and Political Philosophy.
 The aim of the book is to argue that, contrary to a widespread understanding of Aristotle, justice is the central virtue in his ethics and the central guiding principle in his political philosophy.
 Justice is an ideal in Aristotle's theory of the virtues of character, which shows how deeply he is committed to the idea that man is a 'political animal'.
 Furthermore, justice is also the concept from which he derives the notion of obligations and what we would call duties towards other people.
 The book focuses on his principles of justice and his conception of the common good, and shows how it shapes his conception of virtue, morality, and the good life.

 - "The Distinction between Primary and Secondary Qualities in Ancient Greek Philosophy", in Lawrence Nolan (ed.), Primary and Secondary Qualities: the Historical and Ongoing Debate, Oxford University Press, 2011.